 The idea that we will be judged according to works is a remarkably contentious one.
 It would seem that the thought of being "judged according to works" requires that God's grace must be denied.
 In other words, to say that we are judged according to works is to say that [more]

-God's irresistible grace, also referred to as the 'effectual call' in the Westminster Confession of Faith.
-It is probably better known as "irresistible grace" as it represents the "I" in "TULIP" - a broader collection of doctrines ascribed to John Calvin (even though he existed long before the acronym).
-This [more]
+God's irresistible grace, also referred to as the 'effectual call' in the Westminster Confession of Faith, is probably better known as "irresistible grace".
+It represents the "I" in "TULIP" - a broader collection of doctrines ascribed to John Calvin (even though he existed long before the acronym).
+This doctrine [more]

 The seal of God or 'God's seal' is a term that comes up enough in Scripture to take note.
 In fact, based on much of the published material about God's seal, there is too often only one instance that seems to be taken as the primary or default passage.
 Unfortunately, [more]

 Hearing the gospel is certainly one way for an individual to come to know about God's will.
 When somebody hears the "good news" they learn about Jesus, His mission on earth and God's plan for mankind's salvation.
 While hearing the gospel is one way, is it the only way [more]

 Jesus' mission is something that can be confused with His actions.
 What Jesus came to this world to do (Jesus' mission) and what he did (Jesus' activities) are not necessarily the same thing.
 For example, one of the things He did was feed the hungry.
 But was that Jesus' [more]

 It is such an important question.
 Can we lose our salvation?
 Or said another way: Can God's grace be rejected?
 Can someone actually squander, neglect, or even return, as it were, their free gift from God?
 There is a prevailing thought about this question among the Christian community.
 For example, [more]